From Vintage Maze to Trendy Fashion Hub

 You’ll also find trendy dessert shops, bubble tea chains, and small bakeries serving everything from Japanese cheesecakes to Korean-style toast.
 Most are packed with young people, especially in the late afternoon and early evening.

-Siam Square is easy to reach by BTS Skytrain.
+Siam Square is easy to reach by the BTS Skytrain.
 Just get off at Siam Station, which connects both the Silom and Sukhumvit lines.
 The square itself is directly connected to the BTS walkways and sits right across from Siam Paragon, Siam Center, and Siam Discovery.
 MBK is just a few minutes’ walk away.